ralfz123/CATCH-YOUR-LAUGH--PWA/README.md

 ### Job story
 #### Serverworker --- cache
 At the moment I want to add a new favourite, it is added to a global array.
 But at the moment when the list where the page lives is `/favourites`.
 When the app starts (and during the app), this page **must not** be added to the cache.
 Because when you hit the like button to create a new fav combo and you want to see the fav list, you click on MY FAVOURITES and go to `/favourites`.
 The service worker takes then this page from the cache and you see an empty fav list.
 Therefore you need to whitelist `/favourites` so this page won't be cached, but retrieved from the server.
 But on the other side I want to see my fav list when I am offline.

+All pages will be cached, excluded the /favourites.
+All pages will be served from the server when online.
+While the user is offline, then the pages will be shown whose are cached when the user was online.
+The pages whose are not cached and when the user wants to enter them, he receives an offline page.

 ## To-Do's :pencil:
 <details>